 We’ve already introduced you to amazing sales books.
-If you specifically want to add more cold calling books to your reading list, then I've got you covered.
-This article covers fifteen top cold calling books, divided into four categories.
+If you specifically want to add more cold-calling books to your reading list, then I've got you covered.
+This article covers fifteen best cold calling books, divided into four categories.
 Let’s get started.

 Best cold calling books with sales tactics